Skip to content

 Description§

-The description is an optional field in which you can describe the use or the aim of the custom data field.
-This description is displayed in the inspectors under the custom data field.
+The description is an optional field in which you can share the use or the aim of the custom data field.
+You can find this description in the inspectors, under the custom data field.

 Types of Custom Data Fields§

 Yesplan supports different types of custom data.
-The custom data type determines which values can be entered.
+The custom data type determines which values you can enter.
 You can only use certain types under certain conditions.
 The list below is an overview of the different types, when they can be used and their aim.

 Input Field§